 These enchiladas are also easily adaptable.
 You can swap in ground beef for the chicken, or chicken breasts instead of thighs.
 You can use more meat and leave out the beans.
-And you can swap in corn tortillas for a gluten-free version.
+And you can swap in corn tortillas to make these gluten-free.

 When I created this recipe, I wasn’t out to make the most authentic enchiladas ever (as evidenced by my use of flour tortillas).
 I also didn’t want to spend time individually frying each tortilla as they traditionally do for enchiladas.

-But I did want these Easy Cheesy Chicken Enchiladas to have elements of authentic enchiladas.
+But I did want these Easy Chicken Enchiladas to have elements of authentic flavor.
 So I used queso fresco, a Mexican farmers cheese that you often see at Mexican restaurants.
 It has a little bit of a sour kick to balance out the rich flavor of the enchilada sauce.

 I tossed it with the filling and then also put it on top.
 It really adds a delicious salty-sour flavor to the dish.
 You can find it near the ricotta and feta in the cheese section of your grocery store.
 It sometimes comes already crumbled, or in one piece like mine was.